aws/aws-fpga/hdk/docs/AFI_Manifest.md

 # AWS AFI Manifest File Specification

-An AFI submittion to AWS through the `createFpgaImage` includes a tar file in an S3 bucket.
-The tar file would include the compiled image and a mandatory `manifest.txt` file.
+An AFI submittion to AWS through  [`aws ec2 createFpgaImage` API](./TBD), which includes a pointer to an S3 bucket with a tar file: The tar file would include the encrypted and compiled fpga image(a.k.a.
+Design Checkpoint or DCP) and a mandatory `manifest.txt` file.

 This document provides the specification for the `manifest.txt` file.
 While worth nothing that AFI built through the scripts provided by AWS would have the manifest file generated automatically.